dolthub/docs/content/reference/performance/availability.md

 - [Multi-Master](#multi-master)

 In the context of an OLTP database, availability is the ability to tolerate and recover from server failures.
-Durability, or storing backups of data, is a basic prerequisite of availability.
+Durability and storing backups of data are basic prerequisites of availability.
 The more useful version of availability involves servers communicating changes with one another, load balancing read requests, and maintaining a responsive application when servers fail.

 ## Backups

-Storing snapshots of your database is technically a durability property (the "D" in ACID).
-But not losing data is required for database availablity.

-Dolt has remotes, which backs up some data.
-Dolt backup snapshot the entire private state of a database, which is more appropriate for data durability.
+Dolt has two options for backup: remotes and backups.

+Using remotes for backups should be suitable for some use cases.
+Pushing to a remote creates an off server copy of the branch being pushed.
+Frequently pushing to a remote can serve as a reasonable backup.

+Dolt also has backups, accessed with the `dolt backup` command.
+These backups look more like traditional database backups.
+The entire state of the database, including uncommitted changes, are copied to another location.

 Refer to the [cli
 documentation](https://docs.dolthub.com/interfaces/cli#dolt-backup) and